 Some of the directory names may have suffixes, like

 indicates that the directory of resources should only be used in certain

-circumstances — in this case, the drawable resources should only be used
+circumstances — in this case, the mipmap resources are designed for

 We will cover all of these, and more, later in this book.